Advanced: project structure and customization

 auboard, genesyszu.
 The first underscore-delimited token is taken

-as the target board and is what PetaLinux/Makefile uses to select
+as the target board and is what the build runner uses to select

 the BSP under PetaLinux/bsp/<board>/.

-The complete list of valid targets is in the UPDATER START block of
+The complete list of valid targets comes from config/data.json; run

 config/data.json and config/update.py